Bag in box wine: What to buy and why - Decanter

 That said, it definitely pays to be selective.
 But, which ones should you be buying?

-See our ratings of 22 bag in box & pouch wines in the UK
+See our ratings of 23 pouch & bag in box wines in the UK:

 Click on the wines to see the stockists and the full tasting note